LC Master Gardeners Adopt First Street in Oxford Program - HottyToddy

 The program focuses on litter pickup on the rights-of-way of Oxford streets and not on Highways inside the city limits.

-According to the director of special project, Mark Levy, the Oxford Garden Club is planning on adopting South Lamar Boulevard from University Avenue to Highway 6.
+According to the director of special project, Mark Levy, the Oxford Garden Club is planning on adopting Bramlett Boulevard.

 All participants of groups adopting a street must sign a liability waiver and the Board of Aldermen will approve the agreements and waivers during their meetings.